stefanoOliani/ICSFoam/README.txt

 Finally, to compile the code, you need to run the Allwmake file in the repository main folder.

+After that, it is strongly recommended to recompile Openfoam src and utilities to update dependecies (Allwmake inside the main OpenFoam directory).
+For example, to decompose and reconstruct cases you need to recompile decomposePar and reconstructPar utilities.

 Many thanks to Dr. Nicola Casari and Dr. Mauro Carnevale for their help during the code implementation and test phases!